 Collection crews worked over 3 weekends to catch up from the festive period.
-Over the 2-week Christmas and New Year period waste & recycling volumes generally increase by over 30% and an additional 200 tonnes refuse and recycling was collected which is equivalent to over 20 extra lorry loads.
+Over the 2-week Christmas and New Year period waste & recycling volumes generally increase by over 30% and an additional 220 tonnes of refuse and 50 tonnes of recycling is collected which is equivalent to over 30 extra lorry loads.

-Calendars and collection changes were sent out to all Parish Clerks and advertised through our web site and social media channels.
+Calendars and collection changes were sent out to all parish clerks and advertised through our web site and social media channels.
 The message around changes to collections were well received with very little customer contact.

-Our Christmas Tree collection service again proved popular with residents, resulting in over 750 trees being picked up from designated collect points across the district.
+Our Christmas tree collection service again proved popular with residents, resulting in over 1300 trees being picked up from designated collect points across the district.